bramvdh91/plottools/README.md

-# plotcolor
+# plottools
-Some nice default color cycles for plotting
+Tools which come in handy for plotting with matplotlib in python